manish-sin/Aware-app/README.md

 ### Instalation
 #### Install & Uninstall
 1. Download the app repository
-2. Run the aware.exe
+2. Aware.exe is the setup file, click to install the program
 3. Allow the Administrator to install, by clicking "yes".
-4. When the process is completed, screens shown below will appear to close both.
+4. When the process is completed, below shown screen will appear.
+Please click "close" to complete the installation.

 <img src="Screenshot/install Dialog box.png" width=300 >

-5. To uninstall simply delete the "Aware" folder from C-drive

 #### Start Stop Instruction